 What is it about?

-Many children and adults with reading difficulties can benefit from using coloured overlays or coloured lenses.
+Many children and adults with reading difficulties may benefit from using coloured overlays or coloured lenses.

 Recent research, examining children aged 7-11 in two primary schools, found 50% of children reported improvements in the perception of text with coloured overlays.
 But how and why colour helps is still not clear.

-This visual problem is known as “Meares/Irlen syndrome” or Visual Stress — a difficulty certain people (not just dyslexic people) have with glare from the page.
+This visual problem is known as “Meares/Irlen syndrome” or Visual Stress — a difficulty certain people (including some dyslexic people) have with glare from the page.
 Coloured filters placed over the page can reduce the glare.
-And the result is that you can read faster, for longer, feel less tired and understand more of what you have read.
+And the result is that you may be able to read faster, for longer, feel less tired and understand more of what you have read.
 If working on screen, you will usually benefit from changing the colours that your display uses from the standard black on white to your preferred colour. changing the colours from the standard black on white display to your preferred colours.

 Who can benefit from colour?

 The research suggests that 20% of the population could improve their reading by using colour.
-Although colour can help many dyslexic people, it does not help all dyslexic people and it is not a cure, just a treatment of the symptoms.
-Colour, however, does not help all dyslexic people, and it is not a cure, just a treatment of the symptoms.
-Lucid ViSS will identify people who experience identifies visual stress.
+Although colour can help many dyslexic people, it does not help all dyslexic people and it is not a cure, just a possible treatment of the symptoms.
 Trained teachers and optometrists can carry out assessments to identify which colour may help you.
 Different individuals prefer different colours and one person’s preferred colour can change after a time.
 Please note that normal high street opticians may not know about or be able to test for these conditions, although they are increasingly doing so.
 You need to see a specialist.

 Different practitioners have different approaches and there has been no study to see which approach is “best”.
 There is no generally agreed explanation of what the process is that means that colour makes a difference.